pmdevers/MyHomelab/README.md

 ```

 > [!WARNING]
-> For ingress to start working en open a connection run the following command.
+> In Minikube for the Ingress to get an external IP you will to start a tunnel to do this run the following command
-> `minikube tunnel &`
+> `minikube tunnel`